DuckyBlender/sussy_ducky_bot/README.md

 If you want to use the bot you can add it to your group by clicking [here](https://t.me/sussy_ducky_bot).
 If you want you can give it permission to delete messages.

 ## Features
-- Supports variations of Mistral (and two custom prompt models)
+- Supports variations of Mistral (and three custom prompt models)
 - Supports Tinyllama
 - Supports models from Perplexity AI
 - Context using replies (this currently only works with one message - the one the user is replying to)
+- Threaded responses (the bot can accept messages while it's still processing the previous one)
 - Other small gimmicks

 ## Todo